ws-cd/ws-cd.github.io/docs/tutorial/form.md

 ![form-08.png](/assets/images/tutorial/form/form-08.png)

 ## Functions
-The function provides methods to validate and change slots during the form collection process.
-If you need to check the quantity, logic or validity of slots while filling out a form, such as limiting the number of people to no more than 6 people during a restaurant reservation form, or wanting the fruit names entered by users to be converted into scientific names during a fruit purchase process...
+The function feature enables designers to create methods for validating and modifying slot values during form collection.
+If you require checks on quantity, logic, or validity of slot values during form completion, such as setting a limit of 6 people for a restaurant reservation form.
-If you wish to modify a slot, you can use the function feature.
-Define a function and describe its purpose in the description.
-Then, specify the involved slot names in the param section.
-GPT will automatically check and call these functions during the form execution process.
+To modify a slot, you could utilize the function feature and define a function with its purpose in the description and list the relevant slot names in the parameter section.
+GPT will automatically verify and invoke these functions during form filling.

 ## Abort
-During the ordering process, the user may exit the conversation
+During the form filling process, the user may exit the conversation
-- Actually, I've changed my mind.
-I won't buy any fruits today.
-(Exit From, stop collect information)
+- Oh, I have solved the issue.
+Thank you.
+(Hence, interrupt the ticket report process.)

 ## Complete
-The `Complete` node handles the completion of the collection form
+After the form is filled, the `Complete` node follows.
 ![form-09.png](/assets/images/tutorial/form/form-09.png)

-## The complete flow diagram is as follows:
+## The entire flow diagram is as follows:
 ![form-10.png](/assets/images/tutorial/form/form-10.png)
 ![form-11.png](/assets/images/tutorial/form/form-11.png)

-## Test Run
+## Test run
 ![form-12.png](/assets/images/tutorial/form/form-12.png)
 ---